chazlarson/Media-Scripts/Plex/README.md

 NAME_IN_TITLE=1                              # if set to 1, files will have the title added to the name: 13 Reasons Why (2017) {tvdb-323168}-SOMETHING.jpg
 POSTER_NAME=poster                           # This is the SOMETHING in 13 Reasons Why (2017) {tvdb-323168}-SOMETHING.jpg for posters
 BACKGROUND_NAME=background                   # This is the SOMETHING in 13 Reasons Why (2017) {tvdb-323168}-SOMETHING.jpg for backgrounds
+INCLUDE_COLLECTION_ARTWORK=1                 # If set to 1, collection posters are retrieved ONLY_COLLECTION_ARTWORK=0                    # If set to 1, ONLY collection posters are retrieved
 ```

 If "POSTER_DOWNLOAD" is `0`, the script will build a shell script for each library to download the images at your convenience instead of downloading them as it runs, so you can run the downloads overnight or on a different machine with ALL THE DISK SPACE or something.